natocool2/Easynet-Pro-KB/README.md

 ## Progress Summary

 As of March 2025, we have completed:
-- 6 of 8 main sections (75.0%): Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and Events and Networking
+- 7 of 8 main sections (87.5%): Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, Events and Networking, and Marketplace and Market
-- Made substantial progress on the Marketplace and Market section with 4 of 5 documents completed
-- 48 of 69 planned detailed documents (69.6%)
+- 49 of 69 planned detailed documents (71.0%)

 The project is progressing ahead of schedule according to our 16-week development roadmap, with significant progress in establishing a solid foundation for the Easynet Pro Ecosystem knowledge base.

 ## Future Development

-The knowledge base will continue to expand according to the project plan, with the completion of the Marketplace and Market section as the current priority, followed by Education and Training.
+The knowledge base will continue to expand according to the project plan, with the Education and Training section as the next priority, followed by Market Sectors and Initiatives.
 Full completion is expected within the original 16-week timeline.
 Updates will be made as new industry best practices emerge and as the Easynet Pro Ecosystem evolves.

 ---